slsdetectorgroup/slsDetectorPackage/docs/src/softwarearchitecture.rst

    Module Architecture

+**Detector Server**

-**Detector Server**: The module contains an onboard CPU (type depends on the detector — e.g., Nios for Mythen3, Blackfin for Jungfrau).
+The module contains an onboard CPU (type depends on the detector — e.g., Nios for Mythen3, Blackfin for Jungfrau).
 The detector server and detector configuration files are stored here, with the server compiled in C using the CPU-specific compiler.
 Running the binary starts a Control Server and a Stop Server.
 Client control/configuration requests go to the Control Server via the TCP control port, while stop/status requests go to the Stop Server via the TCP stop port as the Control Server may be busy with an acquisition.
 For more details see :ref:`detector server <detector_servers>` and :ref:`detector simulators<Virtual Detector Servers>` to play around with.

+**Firmware**

-**Firmware**: The module also includes an FPGA with VHDL firmware (file format depends on the detector — e.g., Mythen3 uses .rbf, Jungfrau uses .pof).
+The module also includes an FPGA with VHDL firmware (file format depends on the detector — e.g., Mythen3 uses .rbf, Jungfrau uses .pof).
 Client requests trigger register read/write operations in the FPGA, which manages chip readout and processing.
 Data from the chips is sent through a UDP generator in the FPGA and output as UDP packets via the UDP port.
 A single image may be split across multiple packets.
 A module could have 1 or 2 UDP ports to transmit in parallel different physical sections of the image.

 Upgrade
 ^^^^^^^^